Default Prevention and Debt Management

 Calculate your maximum manageable debt level.

 - A good general rule for a sound budget is that your monthly student loan debt should not exceed 10% of your monthly projected gross salary.

 - Use the following formula to determine if your anticipated entry-level salary will be sufficient to pay back your projected education loan indebtedness: Multiply your monthly student loan debt by 12 to get your total annual student loan payments.
 Divide the annual total by .10.
 This result is the annual income required to repay the amount you borrowed.

-- You can also use the chart found here to help you estimate your monthly payments and the corresponding annual income that is required to repay your Stafford loans.
+- You can also use the Repayment Chart to help you estimate your monthly payments and the corresponding annual income that is required to repay your Stafford loans.

 - Determine your outstanding Direct Loan balance.